 His autobiographical statements are better than any biography written about him.

 His life in his own words

-“… At the time, the coexistence of a copy of the Belle-Epoque along with genuine Turkish minarets, gave color and content in a social melting pot from all corners of the Greek world, who coincidentally found themselves living in the border region and dance the Charleston in public squares…
+He said that at the time, “the coexistence of a copy of the Belle-Epoque along with genuine Turkish minarets, gave color and content in a social melting pot from all corners of the Greek world, who coincidentally found themselves living in the border region and dance the Charleston in public squares.”

-“I traveled a lot and this helped me to understand that stupidity was not exclusively a product of our country, as the Greek chauvinists and lovers of nationalism continuously prove.
+“I traveled a lot,” he said, “and this helped me to understand that stupidity was not exclusively a product of our country, as the Greek chauvinists and lovers of nationalism continuously prove.
 At the same time, I discovered that the persons who interested me had to speak Greek, because communication in a foreign language was painful.”